| Ultimate Performance | Ultimate Performance

 Beige fat

-Like brown fat, beige fat produces energy to create heat in the body.
-This type of fat is that it is actually derived from white fat, the most common and plentiful type of fat in the body.
+Like brown fat, beige fat can produce energy to create heat in the body.
+This type of fat is actually derived from white fat, the most common and plentiful type of fat in the body.
 This is why beige fat can be found in small quantities all over the body.

 White fat